jpcprojects/jpcprojects.github.io/_posts/2023/2023-10-15-active_directory_configuration.md

 Right click on your domain name on the left tree and select `New` then `Organizational Unit`

-Launch `Active Directory Users and Computers`

-Right click on your domain name on the left tree and select `New` then `Organizational Unit`

 ![add_ou_gui0](/assets/img/posts/2023/active_directory_configuration/add_ou_gui0.png)

 Create a name for your OU, then click `OK`